melodyserra/FEWD39-Melody/week_2/README.md

 - Demonstrate ability to build an HTML document with a linked stylesheet.
 - Understand how CSS is used to control layout.

-##Note on Stretch Exercises
-- Stretch exercises are meant to challenge you.
-- These will be extra exercises that you may complete if you have time and want to try something a bit harder.
-- If completed they will not be graded and the solution will not be covered in class.

 ##Using CSS with HTML
 - There are three main ways to use CSS - inline styles, the style tag in the head(internal), and a separate .css file that is linked to the HTML.